aymane399/EyeForYou-with-neural-networks/README.md

 Code Material of EyeForYou Project

-First, install opencv using this command
+First, install opencv and other modules using this command

-`pip install numpy opencv-python`
+`pip install  -r requirements.txt`

 For running the program, use this command